Skip Navigation

 Wrap-up

-Now that your applications and services are pointing to Heroku Postgres and running as expected, you can close the maintenance window and restore full availability to your end users.
+Now that your apps and services are pointing to Heroku Postgres and running as expected, you can close the maintenance window and restore full availability to your end users.

 When you’re confident that the migration is successful and you no longer need your Aiven database, you can delete it completely.
 At the top right of the page, click Delete service and confirm you want to delete the database service.